scioffi/SWEN-344-Event-Manager/APIDocumentation.md

 # API Documentation : Event Management System

 ## Overview
 Welcome to Event Manager's official API documentation.
 No authentication is required to call the API at the moment.
-You can simple call the specified endpoints as represented below.
+You can simply call the specified endpoints as represented below.

 ## Get All Users